stephanlamoureux/survey-form/README.md

-# Applied Responsive Web Design Projects: Build a Survey Form
+# Responsive Web Design Projects: Build a Survey Form

 Fulfill the user stories by getting all of the tests to pass.
 Use whichever libraries you need.
 Give it your own personal style.